 The Center for Modeling Pediatric Disease has a mission to provide St. Jude investigators, and global collaborators, with the materials and tools needed to explore disease mechanisms and evaluate preclinical and clinical approaches.

-The Center for Modeling Pediatric Disease is a state-of-the-art shared resource with the mission to automate stem cell research and provide an unprecedented repository of patient-derived stem cells for disease modeling and preclinical study.
-The system is contained in a BSLIIA enclosure for sample protection, easily adapted for a variety of assay protocols, and able to accommodate large scale production and handling.
-As the CMPD continues to develop under the direction of Dr. Sunita D’Souza, investigators will have increasing opportunities to leverage this phenomenal resource
+The Center for Modeling Pediatric Disease is a state-of-the-art shared resource with the mission to automate stem cell research and provide an unprecedented repository of patient-derived stem cells for disease modeling and preclinical studies.
+The automated system is contained in a Biological Safety Cabinet (BSC) II Type A2 enclosure for both sample and personnel protection.
+The automated setup can easily be adapted for high throughput reprogramming as well as differentiation into a variety of lineages as determined by the needs of St. Jude investigators.
+As the CMPD continues to develop under the direction of Dr. Sunita D’Souza, investigators will have increasing opportunities to leverage this phenomenal resource.

 The ability to faithfully model pediatric disease is central to the translational discovery process.
 The CMPD will provide investigators with the resources and technologies necessary to create reprogrammed stem cell populations from patient samples, expand these into appropriate cell types for further investigation, and bank them for future interrogation.
 The pace and scale of iPSC generation is daunting for individual labs, but with this dedicated facility, St. Jude investigators, and global collaborators, will be able to generate the materials and tools needed to explore disease mechanisms and evaluate preclinical and clinical approaches.